CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

 ## Objective

-By the end of this lab, participants will enhance their coding workflow using AI-powered tools.
-They will:
+By the end of this lab, you will improve your coding workflow by leveraging AI-powered tools.
+You will:

 - **Master GitHub Copilot**: Speed up coding with real-time suggestions, bug detection, and optimizations in Python, JavaScript, and Ruby.
 - **Use GitHub Codespaces**: Set up consistent, cloud-hosted development environments.